First published 25 years ago …

 The Pillars of the Earth has been published in 30 languages.

 The first edition of Pillars of the Earth was published by William Morrow, New York in 1989.
 In 1999 a special collector’s edition of The Pillars of the Earth was published by Penguin Puttnam to mark the 10th anniversary of the original edition, in a large-format paperback with a new introduction by Ken Follett.
-As of December 2010, 18 960 000 copies have been bought.
+As of February 2015, over 25 million copies have been bought.

 - The United States edition is published by Dutton/Penguin